CEL-240/IW/> day 1 notes.md

 * Interactions among and between people and the environment that shape human behavior and decision making. thos interactions are based upon the linguistic, social, cultural, psychological, and physical elements

 #### Introduction to operations in the information environment
-* Information Advantage
+* Information Advantage - ability to leverage information and plan with it
-* Informational Power
+* Informational Power - gain and maintain an informational advantage
 * The elevation of information as a joint function impacts all operations and signals a fundemental appreciation for the military role of information at the strategic, operational, and tactical levels within todays complex OE

 #### Organizing for OIE
 * Information forces, the building blocks of OIE units, are those active component and reserver component forces specifically organized, trained, and equipped to create and/or suppport the creation of effects on the IE.

 #### Interagency in OIE
-* Effective integration of the appororiate US government organizatinos will enhance the overall success of joint force operations. there are a multitude of organizations inside and outside DOD
+* Effective integration of the appororiate US government organizations will enhance the overall success of joint force operations. there are a multitude of organizations inside and outside DOD

+## public affairs
+* focus on the OIE core activity to inform domestic international and internal audiences

+## military information support operations
+* informatin control

+## JEMSO
+* joint electromagnetic spectrum

+## key leader engagement
+* building and using relationships to the point of effective military engagement and influence which takes time

 #### QUIZLET CODES
 ```